 As a latch-key kid, he would come home from school and watch hours of comedy, filling his mind with the jokes of Bill Hicks and George Carlin.
 As time went on, his tastes didn't change, but his palate grew - meeting and working with many more comics that inspired him to grow as a performer.
 Stewart Huff, Dan Cummins and Chad Daniels come to one's mind.

-Gerrit has been seen on Laughs on FOX, at Gilda's LaughFest in Grand Rapids, MI opening for Nate Bargatze, competing in the Laughing Devil Comedy Festival in New York City, is the cohost of the "This Better Be Good," podcast and to date, has one comedy album, "Perspective," recorded and released in 2015.
-His follow-up release entitled, "Bullet-Biter: The Emcee Sessions,” recorded between 2016 and 2019 - its year of release.
+Gerrit has been seen on Laughs on FOX, at Gilda's LaughFest in Grand Rapids, MI opening for Nate Bargatze, competing in the Laughing Devil Comedy Festival in New York City, is the cohost of the "This Better Be Good," podcast and to date, has two comedy albums, "Perspective," recorded and released in 2015, and the follow-up entitled, "Bullet-Biter: The Emcee Sessions,” recorded between 2016 and 2019 - its year of release.

 On the horizon is his latest effort entitled, "slight RETURN," recorded during the Covid-19 pandemic at a socially distanced comedy club.